Tmd All Blogs

 • 0

-• 3583 Views
+• 7128 Views

 To date, Good to Go Safety have supplied over 4 million checklists to companies around the UK.
 If you don’t currently know about our multi-award winning inspection systems, you may be wondering why so many people insist on utilising Good to Go Safety rather than simply printing their own checklists in-house?
 The answers are numerous ….
-1. Safety First From a safety perspective, there is a requirement under PUWER (Provision and Use of Work Equipment Regulations), LOLER (Lifting Operation...
+1. Safety First From a safety perspective, there is a requirement under PUWER (Provision and Use of Work Equipment Regulations), LOLER (Lifting Operations and Lifting Equipment Regulations), WAHR (Work at Height Regulations) and multiple other Standards & best practice guidelines that workplace equipment must be maintained and that regular inspections..

-Showing 1 to 6 of 6 (1 Pages)
+Showing 1 to 7 of 7 (1 Pages)